Question 74·Medium·Inferences

 Now compare the choices:

-- Choice A directly uses the idea that more motivated students chose to attend, suggesting their higher gains may partly come from that, not just the workshops.
-This fits the warning about drawing causal conclusions from voluntary participation.
+- Choice A directly uses the idea that more motivated students chose to attend, suggesting their higher gains may partly come from self-selection rather than the workshops alone.